StrongRay/StrongRay.github.io/index.md

 I originally tried only 200 batches.
 I later moved to 2000.
 So, how does one interpret this graph ?
 If you do somewhere less than 25 batches, its useless !
 Ie. If you take the model and predict an image, chances are you predict nothing =) and in the past I wondered WHY.

 Now this graph makes a lot more importance as you hit < 1 loss in the 0.xxx as low we possible.
 You can see the results of training here.
-When I run only 1000 batches, the PMD on the left is not detected.
-But when I ran at 2000 batches, the same PMD is seen.

 ![Graph-1](/assets/images/BatchNo-Loss-2.jpg)